tool-belt/interface-forge/README.md

 });
 ```

+#### Note regarding async

+If you call `.buildSync` or `.batchSync` on a factory that has been initialized with async defaults, or while passing
+async overrides / factory function to the method, an informative error will be thrown.

 ## Factory Schema

 Although the above examples of default values use a simple object literal with static values, TypeFactory in fact
 expects what is called a `FactorySchema` in the code.
 This is an object that can handle different types of values -
-including other instances of TypeFactory, bound functions, generators.
+including other instances of TypeFactory, functions and generators.

 ### Using TypeFactory instances in factory schemas